Prog-Monkey/apt-nerd/README.md

-Meet apt-nerd the easy to use installer

-First git clone
+apt-nerd: The Easy Nerd Font Installer
+Welcome to apt-nerd, your one-stop solution for effortlessly installing Nerd Fonts on your system.
+Say goodbye to complicated installation processes and hello to a seamless experience with apt-nerd!

+Getting Started
+Prerequisites
+Make sure you have git installed on your system.
+If not, you can install it via your package manager.

+Installation
+Clone the apt-nerd repository:

+bash
+Copy code
 git clone https://github.com/Prog-Monkey/apt-nerd.git

-Next enter apt-nerd folder
+Navigate into the apt-nerd directory:

+bash
+Copy code
 cd apt-nerd

-Give the Installer permission to run!
+Grant permission to run the installer script:

+bash
+Copy code
 chmod a+x Installer.sh

-Finally run it!
+Execute the installer script:

+bash
+Copy code
 ./Installer.sh

-Then enter the github url for the nerd font then let the magic commense!

-I am using meslo...
+Usage
+Once you've run the installer script, follow these simple steps:

+Enter the GitHub URL for the Nerd Font you wish to install.
+Provide the name of the actual zip file (you can find it in the output or by using ls).
+And that's it!
+Sit back and watch the magic happen as apt-nerd installs your chosen Nerd Font with ease.

+Example
+For instance, if you'd like to install the Meslo font, you would provide the following URL:

+ruby
+Copy code
 https://github.com/ryanoasis/nerd-fonts/releases/tag/v3.2.1/Meslo.zip

-Then enter the actual zip name EG: Meslo.zip It can be found in the output or the simple ls

-Thats all you are done and a nerd font is in your system!
+And then enter the zip file name when prompted, which is typically Meslo.zip.

+Contributing
+Found a bug or have an enhancement in mind?
+We'd love for you to contribute!
+Just fork the repository, make your changes, and submit a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.